Megha1001/Megha1001/README.md

 # Hi there, I'm Megha Verma 👋

 ## 👀 About Me
-- 🔭 I’m a Java developer with 3+ years of experience.
+- 🔭 I’m a Java developer with 4+ years of experience.
 - 🌱 I’m currently learning AKKA and Kafka.
 - 💞️ I’m looking to collaborate with other developers and designers.
 - 😄 Pronouns: she/her.

 ## 🚀 Skills
-I am solution-oriented, proactive, and love learning new things.
+I am solution-oriented, pro-active, and love learning new things.
 My skills include:
 - Core Java
 - AWS
 - JavaScript